Jingxuan97/nemesispy/nemesispy/common/AAreadme.txt

-General routines for atmopsheric modelling and radiative transfer.
+General routines for atmospheric modelling and radiative transfer.

 calc_hydrostat.py
-    Iteratively adjusts an atmosphere to hydrostatic equilibrium. calc_trig.py
+    Routines to adjust a model atmosphere to hydrostatic equilibrium. calc_lobatto.py
+    Routines to generate quadrature points and weights for Gauss-Lobatto rules. calc_trig.py
-    Generates weights and locations for disc averaging. constants.py
+    Routines to generate quadrature points and weights for disc integration. constants.py
-    Defines constants used throughout this project. function_fit.py
+    Defines constants used in this library. function_fit.py
-    Standard functions used for fitting. info_atom.py
+    Routines to fit standard functions to data. info_atom.py
-    Reference atomic data containing atomic masses in amu. info_mol_id.py
+    Reference atomic data given as a dictionary. info_mol_id.py
+    Reference molecular identifiers given as a dictionary.
-    Radtran gas molecule identifiers recognised by Nemesis. info_mol.py
+    Inherits from Radtran gas molecule identifiers recognised by Nemesis. info_mol.py
-    Reference molecular data.
+    Reference molecular data given as a dictionary. interpolate_gcm.py
-interpolate_gcm.py
-    Interpolates a GCM to find atmospheric condition at given location. interpolate_star.py
+    Routines to interpolate a GCM to a given location. utils.py
-    Interpolates a high resolution stellar spectrum to a given resolution.
+    Assorted helper routines.